pscedu/psc-wpdocs/neocortex/reference-compilation.md

     Project: CIS210015P                             # << This one
       Title: P99-Neocortex Research Project         # << This one
-Let's take a look at the output of the groups command, since the groups are usually all lowercase but the projects output isn't.
+Let's take a look at the output of the groups command, since the groups are usually all lowercase but theÂ projectsÂ output isn't.
 [juran@neocortex-login023 ~]$ groups

     cis210012p cis210015p
 "cis210012p" is showing as the first in that line (leftmost).
 That means that it's the primary group.
 What we want is to have the P## group to be the primary for all of the following commands, so let's run the "newgrp" command specifying it so that happens.
 [juran@neocortex-login023 ~]$ newgrp cis210015p
-Now, by running the groups command one more time we see that the "cis210015p" group is showing as primary, just like we need.
+Now, by running theÂ groupsÂ command one more time we see that the "cis210015p" group is showing as primary, just like we need.
 [juran@neocortex-login023 ~]$ groups
     cis210015p cis210012p
 Since we have the correct group showing as primary, we can now proceed to start a job for copying files and running the actual compilation steps.
 This will start the SLURM job using the correct Project Allocation id (--account=GROUPID).